realworldocaml/book/book/gadts/README.md

 The period in the final case tells the compiler that we believe this case can never be reached, and OCaml will verify that it's true.
-In some simple cases, however, the compiler will automatically add the refutation case for you, in particular when there is just one variant.
+In some simple cases, however, the compiler will automatically add the refutation case for you, so you don't need to write it out explicitly.

 ```ocaml env=main
 # let print_result (x : (int, Nothing.t) Result.t) =